adderbyte/Vision-Language-Models-ReadingList/README.md

    (molecular/drug discovery, genomics, weather, protein structure, disaster response systems, quality control,    ...)

-   Opportunities for use in resource constraints environment and devices ...
+   Opportunities for use in resource-constrained environments and devices ...